 As obvious as it sounds, there are several websites that offer only an upfront payment method.
 Nevertheless, users’ trends show that more and more customers expect a variety of payment options, including delayed payment on the checkout page.

 Interested in more tips for convesrion-driven website?
-Check out our article 7 Tips for Better UI Design.
+Check out more articlesat our blog.